AmeriCorps Member with the Boys and Girls Clubs of Greater Milwaukee

 AmeriCorps Member with Play and Read

-I moved to Beloit, WI six years ago to teach high school history, English, and reading.
+I moved to Beloit six years ago to teach high school history, English, and reading.
 It was my lifelong dream.
 I was a dedicated professional who spent every spare moment working with my students after school, before school, on weekends, and even on the computer in the middle of the night.
 But after I had my second daughter, I had to choose between teaching and family.
-Although it was deeply painful, I decided to resign her position.
+Although it was deeply painful, I decided to resign my position.

 Teenagers who are struggling with issues like homelessness and their own uncertain futures can be trained as volunteers to receive job skills and experience.
 I am working on partnering these young adults with mentoring adults to co-lead story times to continue to increase community ties and offer opportunities for people to improve their lives.